SANE Food Swaps that Defeat Diabesity

 Diabesity is a condition where you suffer from both type 2 diabetes and obesity simultaneously.
 The term “Diabesity” was coined to describe the interrelationship between these two diseases.
 The heartbreaking truth is obesity leads to type 2 diabetes, and vice versa.
 In fact, if someone has obesity, there is a 90 percent chance they will develop type 2 diabetes.

-This is because both obesity and type 2 diabetes involve a dysfunction of the hormone insulin.
+This is because both obesity and type 2 diabetes involves a dysfunction of the hormone insulin.
 If you are diagnosed with type 2 diabetes, insulin is building up in your bloodstream.
-Since the continual presence of insulin makes it impossible for you to burn fat, weight gain and obesity is almost inevitable.
+The continual presence of insulin makes it impossible for you to burn fat; consequently, weight gain and obesity are almost inevitable.
 If you’re obese, your body is not doing its job to regulate your weight.
 This leads to insulin building up in your bloodstream leading to type 2 diabetes.

 Eating a diet of refined foods, starchy carbs, sugar, and highly processed foods breaks your metabolic system.
 Because these foods contain no fiber, they are quickly digested and absorbed into your bloodstream.
 As your blood glucose levels rise, it triggers the pancreas to release the hormone insulin.